The Future Transport Competition challenged student teams across Years 1-13 to design games or narratives about transforming transport.

-The team tackles a worthy topic: how driverless vehicles could lead to safer journeys, and earn extra credit for interviewing a local police officer – great investigative work.
+The team tackles a worthy topic: how driverless vehicles could lead to less harm on our roads, and earn extra credit for interviewing a local police officer – great investigative work.
 The video has a range of media styles which hang together nicely.

 The piece feels very complete – it is current, comprehensive and entertaining.
 It would capture young people’s attention and is worthy of a larger audience.

 The first half is rooted in reality, recounting a memory of travelling back from Auckland Airport to the North Shore on a cold Autumn night.
 This is followed by a transition into a vibrant dream of a Utopian Auckland city perhaps 100 years into the future.

 This story represents a complete reimagining of where things could be.
 Lots of ideas are worked into the creative writing and the result is a memorable story.
 We enjoy the contrast between current state and future vision, which includes new transport modes and the concept of personal travel plans.
 The story is well supported by a commentary with evidence of investigation and sharing.

 Year Level: 1-6

 This story is amazing.
 It is fluidly written with real feeling.
 Plus, a huge effort sits behind it with excellent research and intriguing solutions.